like101101/Ocaml-Interpreter/README.md

 #### 4.Error Codes ####

-For part 1 you will need to support the following error codes

-0 1 2 3

-no error
+0 no error

-type error
+1 type error

-too few elements on stack div by 0
+2 too few elements on stack

-For this part, throwing an exception results in the program exiting immediately with with the given error code.
+3 div by 0